aimansae/my-chalet/README.md

 ## Features

 ### Navbar
 The navbar is recurrent in all the pages.
-It contains the customized logo and links to navigate throught the page: Home, Login, Logout and My Reservation page, only if the user is authenticated.
+It contains the customized logo and links to navigate through the page: Home, Login, Logout and My Reservation page, only if the user is authenticated.

 If user is not logged in: